If you are clueless about how to make your children enjoy their holiday, you’ve committed no crime!

-Find Your Best Subject: It doesn’t matter what the subject is; what matters is the fact that you want to help them.
+- Find Your Best Subject: It doesn’t matter what the subject is; what matters is that you want to help them.

-Prepare ahead: Fine, it takes time, but don’t you think it worth it?
+- Prepare ahead: Fine, it takes time, but don’t you think it’s worth it?
 It does!

-Help in Other Subjects: Their age plays a vital role here.
-If they are still in the primary section, you might even have a few understanding of some subjects.
+- Help in Other Subjects: Their age plays a vital role here.
+If they are still in the primary section, you might even understand some subjects.

-Key Points: Don’t make this process seems like they are back in school.
-Always prioritize on “relaxed setting.”
+Don’t make this process seem like they are back in school.
+Always prioritize “relaxed setting.”
 Each session shouldn’t be more than 1 hour, so you don’t get them bored.
 Give assignments and mark them.

 Don’t just dump them somewhere.
 Remember, all efforts invested will have rewards.

-Their Age: Demand from the administration of the lesson center to know how their time works.
-Taking them for lessons, which is one of the holiday ideas isn’t to bombard your kids with the curriculum.
+- Demand from the administration of the lesson center to know how their time works.
+Don’t bombard your kids with the curriculum.

-Ask questions: Ask if any of the subjects is giving them a tough time, if there is, assist them yourself, or meet the subject teacher.
+- Ask if any of the subjects is giving them a tough time.
+If there is, assist them yourself, or meet the subject teacher.

-Key Points: While discussing with the school’s administrator, don’t forget to be polite in your request.
-Let your words be seasoned.
-It definitely will be soothing to the ear; there are chances that after listening to your concerns, they might decide to create flexibility in their curriculum.
+While discussing with the school’s administrator, don’t forget to be polite in your request.
+There are chances that they might decide to create flexibility in their curriculum after listening to your concerns.

 Likely, you’ve been doing this.
 So, intensify your effort this time.
 Never underestimate this option as a way to make your children enjoy their holiday.
 These are options you can include:

-Play Games Together: Games like scrabble, Soccer, Ludo, and Whot.
+- Play Games Together: Games like scrabble, Soccer, Ludo, and What.
 Video games like Soccer, car racing and many others can be included.

-Focus on the ones they like: Pay attention to the games they love best, use that one as the basis.
-There’s nothing wrong in teaching them the ones you love to enjoy.
+- Focus on the ones they like: Pay attention to the games they love best, use that one as the basis.
+There’s nothing wrong with teaching them the ones you love to enjoy.

-Screen-Free Evening: Peer at the wonders of creation.
+- Screen-Free Evening: Peer at the wonders of creation.
 The skies in the night – the stars and moon.
 If you have the fund, get a binocular, and view into the distant sky.
-They will be thrilled to learn about that.

-Key Points: Playing games together is not for competition, it’s for fun!
+Playing games together is not for competition.
+It’s for fun!
 So, resist the urge to say words that can stir competition.
-Commend everyone’s effort.
+Command everyone’s effort.
 Give a high five, and hug them.

 7. Go for Outdoor Activities

-Call Friends Along: Think of any family close to you who has kids too.
-Can you arrange together and go together?
+- Think of any family close to you who has kids too.
+Can you arrange it together and go together?
 You can strengthen bonds within families.

-Key Points: Be sure that the family you are calling along is an exemplary one and hold a good moral standard.
-You don’t want your kids to learn bad habits, do you?
+Be sure that the family you are calling along is an exemplary one and hold a good moral standard.
 Additionally, go with snacks, fruits, and healthy drinks.

 8. Visit Friends And Family